11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 1. Consider the seasons

 While Melbourne is a great city to visit year-round, if you’re flexible with your travel plans it’s definitely worth spending some time taking a look at the pros and cons of each season.
-I outline these in my post about the best time to visit Melbourne, but here’s a quick and dirty:

 • In autumn, the leaves in Melbourne start to change, making for some beautiful leaf-peeping around the city.
 The weather is (usually) fairly mild around March and April, but May cools right down and is the month with the highest rainfall.
 (If it does rain on your visit to Melbourne, check out a few ideas for indoor activities in Melbourne.)